-Oljato is a small asteroid whose orbit crosses the orbit of Earth.
+Oljato is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Oljato as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Oljato orbits the sun every 1,171 days (3.21 years), coming as close as 0.62 AU and reaching as far as 3.72 AU from the sun.
+Oljato orbits the sun every 1,170 days (3.20 years), coming as close as 0.62 AU and reaching as far as 3.72 AU from the sun.
 Its orbit is highly elliptical.
-Oljato is about 1.8 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Oljato is about 1.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 The rotation of Oljato has been observed.
 It completes a rotation on its axis every 26.00 days.

 Oljato's orbit is 0.00 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.

 Oljato has 10 close approaches predicted in the coming decades:

 |May 23, 2060||28,759,228||14.887|